beta-europe/slovakia.beta-europe.org/_pages/partner.md

         Please [contact us](/contact/) to learn more about partnerships.
 ---

-The network of BETA Europe is strong thanks to its partners.
+The network of BETA is strong thanks to its partners.

-{% include map.html geojson="/partners.geojson" %}

 {% include base_path %}